Home Cocktails Ordinary Drink Caipirinha

 Did You Know?

-The Caipirinha is not only Brazil's national cocktail but also has roots that date back to the early 20th century, originally created as a remedy for the Spanish flu using cachaça, lime, and honey.
+The Caipirinha is not only Brazil's national cocktail but also has roots that date back to the early 20th century, originally being made as a remedy for the Spanish flu with lime, sugar, and cachaça.

 Caipirinha Variations